How To Get Ranked On Google

-Getting ranked in Google is a big deal.
+Getting ranked on Google is a big deal.
 Once this momentous event occurs, good things are sure to follow.
 It’s pretty darn hard for people to find your website if your content isn’t ranking.
 An integral feature of search engine optimization is to ensure your website is easy to find.
 There are specific strategies you can put in place to increase the chances your content will be ranked, thus allowing traffic to flow freely to your site.
-Follow these 8 steps if you’ve ever wondered how to get found in Google.
+Find out how to get ranked on Google.

 1. Find SEO Keywords